cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: please review the conventions for rounding in a math book.
 2 or 3 seems useful, but not all digits like you did

+:wave: in addition to Figure 4, is there a different way that you can display that information?
+Its pretty much unreadable,

 | Zach Levy
 | zwlevy@iu.edu
 | Indiana University